Timeline for the day of the September 11 attacks: 8:00 a.m.

+8:51–10:28: With Flight 11 leaving more than a thousand people still alive but trapped in the top 18 floors of the now-burning North Tower, some 100–200 people plummet from the skyscraper.
+Most of the victims witnessed falling are left with no choice but to take their own lives by jumping to escape the heat, smoke, and flames, although some of the falls are accidents caused by people losing their grip or balance.
+No form of airborne evacuation is attempted as smoke is too dense for a successful landing on the roof of either tower.

-8:51: ABC, the first terrestrial television network to break news of the attack, was airing Good Morning America at the time.
-After returning from a commercial break, WABC-TV in New York breaks away from the ABC network, with anchor Steve Bartelstein beginning that station's own local coverage of the disaster, while on the network, GMA host Diane Sawyer makes this statement:
+8:51: ABC, the first terrestrial television network to break news of the attack, was airing Good Morning America in the eastern half of the country at the time.
+After returning from a commercial break, WABC-TV in New York breaks away from the ABC network, with anchor Steve Bartelstein beginning the station's own local coverage of the disaster, while on the network, GMA host Diane Sawyer makes this statement:

 We want to tell you what we know, as we know it, but we just got a report in that there's been some sort of explosion at the World Trade Center in New York City.

 One report said, and we can't confirm any of this, that a plane may have hit one of the two towers of the World Trade Center, but again, you are seeing the live pictures here.
 We have no further details than that.
 We don't know anything about what they have concluded happened there this morning.
 But we're going to find out, and of course, make sure that everybody knows on the air.